-The 2018 recipients were chosen in a rigorous process from a pool of more than 200 nominations from 119 institutions, noting the recipients’ demonstrated or potential leadership abilities in teaching and learning and their strong commitment to academic and civic responsibility.
+The 2019 recipients were chosen in a rigorous process from a pool of 200 nominations from 120 institutions, noting the recipients’ demonstrated or potential leadership abilities in teaching and learning and their strong commitment to academic and civic responsibility.
 The Cross Award is open to all doctoral-level graduate students who are planning a career in higher education, regardless of academic department, nominated by a faculty member or administrator.

 “We are truly grateful to Pat Cross for her deep and abiding commitment to championing the next generation of leaders in higher education.
 This year’s scholars have demonstrated excellence in teaching, scholarship, leadership, and civic engagement.
 We are delighted to honor them and look forward to the many ways in which they will shape the future of American higher education,” said AAC&U President Lynn Pasquerella.

-“This year’s group represent the emergent understanding of “inclusive excellence” in American higher education,” said K. Patricia Cross.
-“They are serious and published researchers, award-winning teachers, campus leaders, and catalysts for campus/community involvement.
-Their stories are amazingly diverse . . . and, taken together . . . give us a vision of an American higher education that will serve our increasingly complex society.”
+“This year’s scholars are serious and published researchers, award-winning teachers, campus leaders, and catalysts for campus/community involvement.
+Their stories are amazingly diverse . . . and, taken together . . . give us a vision of an American higher education that will serve our increasingly complex society,” said K. Patricia Cross.

-The 2018 Cross Scholars will be recognized at AAC&U’s 2018 Annual Meeting, “Can Higher Education Recapture the Elusive American Dream?” in Washington, DC, January 24–27.
+The 2019 Cross Scholars will be recognized at AAC&U’s 2019 Annual Meeting, “Raising Our Voices: Reclaiming the Narrative on the Value of Higher Education” in Atlanta, Georgia, January 23–26.
 They will be honored and introduced to the AAC&U community during the Opening Plenary and will speak in the session, “Faculty of the Future: Voices from the Next Generation.”
 The Cross Award recipients will also participate in other sessions and meetings throughout the conference.

 For more information about AAC&U, its Annual Meeting, or the K. Patricia Cross Future Leaders Award, visit www.aacu.org.